Le Clerc Milfort: Return to France

+Le Clerc manifested his wish to command a new French expedition in North America, a proposal well received by the foreign ministers Delacroix and Talleyrand-Périgord.
+Napoleon's decision to sell Louisiana to the United States in 1803 rendered Milfort's plan moot.
+Milfort was ordered to remain in France; he was commissioned as a general and forced to retire, but given a pension.
+During the Russian invasion of 1814, Milfort was attacked in his house and was rescued by French grenadiers.
+He died on July 17, 1821 at Villevallier.

 Marriage and family

 As part of his alliance with the Creek, Milfort married Jeannet McGillivray, a sister of the chief Alexander McGillivray, of the Creek Indian Nation.
 They were both of Creek and Scots descent.
 Their nephew was the chief William "Red Eagle" Weatherford.

-After returning to France, Milfort married a French woman named Marie-Anne Beya.